Bismarck man faces attempted murder charge in Mandan shooting

-Authorities have filed an attempted murder charge against a Bismarck man accused of shooting a woman in Mandan early Thursday.
+Authorities have filed an attempted murder charge against a Bismarck man accused of shooting a woman in Mandan early on Feb.
+16.

-Cyrus Lovejoy, 29, made his initial court appearance Friday afternoon on that felony charge, a felony charge of reckless endangerment and a misdemeanor count of discharging a firearm in the city.
+Cyrus Lovejoy, 29, made his initial court appearance Feb.
+17 on that felony charge, a felony charge of reckless endangerment and a misdemeanor count of discharging a firearm in the city.
 The attempted murder charge carries a maximum punishment of life in prison without parole.

 A judge set bond at $100,000 cash and ordered Lovejoy to not have contact with the woman.
 Lovejoy does not yet have an attorney representing him.